Chestnut Class – Year 1/2

 Please note:

-- PE lessons will be on Tuesdays and Wednesdays!
+• PE lessons will be on Mondays and Wednesdays.
 Please send your child to school wearing their PE kit.

-- Children need to have in school every day a spare pair of shoes or wellies for our Paddock area.
+• Children need to have in school every day a spare pair of shoes or wellies as well as waterproof trousers for our adventure play and paddock areas in wetter weather.

 Weekly Home Learning Tasks